javinizer/Javinizer/README.md

 **Flexible file detection**.
 Multiple methods are provided to detect your local JAV files such as the built-in file matcher as well as a customizable regex string.

 **Multi-language support**.
-Scraper sources provide Japanese, English, and occasionally Chinese language support.
-Machine translation modules are also available to translate individual metadata fields of your choosing.
+Scraper sources provide English, Japanese, and occasionally Chinese language support.
+Machine translation modules are also available to translate individual metadata fields of your choice.

-**You manage your data**.
+**You own the data**.
 Metadata _.nfo_ files are created for each JAV file to be read by a media library application.
-Contrary to a metadata plugin, if an online scraper suddenly disappears, you still keep your metadata.
+Contrary to a media library metadata plugin, if an online scraper suddenly disappears, you still keep your metadata.

 ## Installation